3D Printing Glossary: Terms Explained Simply

 Extruder

-Simply put, the extruder is the printer's "muscle pack": gears or knurled wheels grip the filament and push it towards the hotend.
-If the extruder is only chewing on the filament and scraping deep grooves into it, the clamping force is often incorrect – or the nozzle is partially clogged, preventing the material from flowing properly.
+The extruder is, simply put, the "muscle package" of the printer: gears or knurled shafts grip the filament and push it towards the hotend.
+If the extruder is only milling into the filament and scraping deep grooves into it, the contact pressure is often incorrect – or the nozzle is partially clogged, so the material can no longer flow properly.

 Hotend